-Although the U.S. Food and Drug Administration (FDA) approved a record-low number of drugs and devices from January through September 2022, many of those were in the cardiometabolic realm.
+Although the U.S. Food and Drug Administration (FDA) approved a record-low number of drugs and devices from January through September 2022, many of those were in the realm of cardiorenal metabolic health.

 - Daridorexant.
 In the first major move of 2022, the FDA approved daridorexant for the treatment of adults with insomnia on Jan.
 7. The approval resulted from two successful phase III trials in which the drug demonstrated significant improvement in sleep onset, sleep maintenance, and patient-reported sleep time.
 Sleep is a pillar of cardiometabolic health; hypertension and diabetes risk increase in individuals with sleep disorders and short sleep duration, particularly in younger patients with obesity.
 Sold under the brand name QUVIVIQ™ by Swiss biotech Idorsia, daridorexant is taken as an oral tablet once per night in either 25 or 50 mg doses.

 - Faricimab-svoa.
 On Jan.
 31, the FDA approved faricimab-svoa, the first injectable bispecific antibody for the eye, to treat age-related macular degeneration (nAMD) and diabetic macularedema (DME).
 Sold by Roche as Vabysmo, the drug’s double-pathway mechanism of action treats retinal conditions that threaten vision, including DME, which is damage to the blood vessels in the retina that results from high blood sugar over time in diabetic patients.

 In a very busy month for cardiometabolic drug and device approvals, February of 2022 also saw a relevant drug’s approval date pushed back due to COVID-19-related delays.